MaDmaX1337/TrinityCore-MASTER-DiscordBot/README.md

 Installation:

-    - Run "npm install", this will install all dependencies
     - Edit "config.js" and insert all your information: token, usernames, passwords, ...
     - Make sure your AzerothCore server has enabled SOAP.